Airless Spray Equipment

 As technology with airless spray equipment has increased, the use of electric spray equipment has also increased.

-Once used for decorative and light-duty materials, the new types of electric airless can now apply more viscous and heavy-duty type equipment.
+Once used for decorative and light-duty applications, the new types of electric airless can now apply more viscous, heavy-duty materials.

 When using electric equipment, ensure the following:

-• The equipment instructions are read and understood
+1. The equipment instructions are read and understood.

-• You are allowed to use electric at the specific location
+4. You are allowed to use electricity at the specific location.

 Power - (Airless Spray Pump)

-• Pneumatic piston pump.
-Powered by compressed air
+1. Pneumatic piston pump.
+Powered by compressed air.

-• Hydraulic Piston Pump.
-Powered by an electric motor or a petrol engine
+2. Hydraulic Piston Pump.
+Powered by an electric motor or a petrol engine.

-• Diaphragm.
-Powered by electric motor, petrol and diesel engine
+3. Diaphragm.
+Powered by an electric motor, petrol and diesel engines.

 As always, get to know your type of equipment, particularly the safety details.